-AI campaigned for the commitment of the international community to support the UN in exhuming mass graves and conducting autopsies to return bodies to the relatives.
+AI campaigned for the commitment of the international community to support the UN in exhuming mass graves and conducting autopsies to return bodies to the relatives.154

 AI is releasing an annual report on the situation there, and calling the local authorities in Bosnia-Herzegovina to redress victims of war, torture, sex abuse, and compensate them.
-AI calls them also to protect refugee and migrant rights.
+AI calls them also to protect refugee and migrant rights.155 b) Nigeria.